supertypeai/sectors-kb/recipe/quick_start_in_python/00_your_first_request.md

 1. Go to [Sectors API Page](https://sectors.app/api)
 2. Find the API Keys Section and click the Create API Key button to generate the key
-3. Save the API Key cause we will use that to access Sectors API
+3. Save the API Key because we will use that to access Sectors API
 4. In your working directory, create this file named `first_request.py`
 5. Include the following code in `first_request.py`